mandyHahn/mandyHahn/README.md

 Welcome to my GitHub profile!
 I'm Amanda Hahn, a second year Honours Computer Science (co-op) student at the University of Guelph.
 I'm relatively new to GitHub, but I'm excited to start learning more about it and sharing more projects!

 Here you'll mostly find my personal projects and work from hackathons.
-I'm currently taking a class on software development, and I'm excited to be learning how to make a proper web application.
 I also plan on starting more personal projects in the near future, so keep an eye out on my profile for more additions!

 ### Contact Info:
 - School Email: ahahn01@uoguelph.ca
 - Personal Email: mandy@hahnmail.ca
-- Mobile Phone: (519)-807-8320
+- Mobile Phone: (519) 807-8320

 <!--
 **mandyHahn/mandyHahn** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.